kavs27/docs/integrations/agents/autogen.md

 ]
 ```

-To switch to AWS Bedrock as your provider, add your AWS Bedrock details to Portley vault ([here's how](../llms/aws-bedrock.md)) and use AWS Bedrock using virtual keys,
+To switch to AWS Bedrock as your provider, add your AWS Bedrock details to Portkey vault ([here's how](../llms/aws-bedrock.md)) and use AWS Bedrock using virtual keys,

 ```python
 config = [